deluf/deluf.github.io/content/2025/image-processing.md

 > **Verification**

-Once the design was completed, the circuit was thoughtfully validated through the simulation and the **analysis the waveform of the input and output ports** of every component (done using `ModelSim-Intel© FPGAs Standard Edition 2020.1`).
+Once the design was completed, the circuit was validated through the **analysis of the simulated waveforms** of every component (done using `ModelSim-Intel© FPGAs Standard Edition 2020.1`).

 {{< figure src="/2025/image-processing/verification-main-circuit.png" caption="Waveform of the input and output ports of the circuit using a simple 2x3 test ROM" >}}

 {{< space 40 >}}

-Moreover, both to check its correctness and to gain a deeper understanding of its behavior, the circuit was also tested using sample images.
-This was achieved by simulating the circuit, exporting the waveform of the output port, and, with a scripting language (i.e., python), parsing the pixels and constructing the output image.
+Moreover, the circuit was tested using real images.
+This was achieved by:
+1. Converting the selected image into a VHDL ROM
+2. Simulating the circuit
+3. Exporting the waveform of the output port
+4. Parsing the pixels and constructing the output image

 {{< twocolumns 20 >}}